Oops! Something went wrong while submitting the form.

 3. Image clarity

 The clarity of the image is also a major factor in the performance of the OCR extractor.
-Only an OCR extractor that has been well trained on a host of different types of images will be able to extract text from images taken in different types of lighting.
+Only an OCR extractor that has been well trained on a host of different types of images will be able to extract text from image and digitize all the data as OCR technology has changed the dynamics of text extraction from images.

 How does OCR work?